ManishDev06/MyNvimConfig/README.md

 # ManishDev06 Neovim Setup 🌱

-This is a custom Neovim configuration designed to enhance your development experience.
-It includes a variety of plugins, options, keymaps, and autocommands, all tailored to provide a smooth and efficient workflow. 🚀
+This is my personal Neovim setup,  this config provides a clean and asthetic interface.

 ## 📸 Screenshots